TritonDataCenter/sdc-amon/docs/index.md

 # Master API: Monitors

-A monitor is a list of checks to run (e.g. check for N occurrences of "ERROR" in "/var/foo/bar.log" in a minute) and a list of contacts to notify when any of the checks fail (i.e. an alarm).
+A monitor is a list of probes to run (e.g. check for N occurrences of "ERROR" in "/var/foo/bar.log" in a minute) and a list of contacts to notify when any of the probes fail (i.e. an alarm).

     GET    /pub/:customer/monitors
     POST   /pub/:customer/monitors
-    GET    /pub/:customer/monitors/:monitor                # NYI
+    GET    /pub/:customer/monitors/:monitor
-    DELETE /pub/:customer/monitors/:monitor                # NYI
+    DELETE /pub/:customer/monitors/:monitor

-# Master API: Checks
+# Master API: Probes

-A monitor has one or more checks.
-A "check" is a single thing to test periodically.
+A monitor has one or more probes.
+A "probe" is a single thing to check or watch for.

-    GET    /pub/:customer/monitors/:monitor/checks         # NYI
+    GET    /pub/:customer/monitors/:monitor/probes
-    POST   /pub/:customer/monitors/:monitor/checks         # NYI
+    POST   /pub/:customer/monitors/:monitor/probes
-    GET    /pub/:customer/monitors/:monitor/checks/:check   # NYI
+    GET    /pub/:customer/monitors/:monitor/probes/:probe
-    DELETE /pub/:customer/monitors/:monitor/checks/:check   # NYI
+    DELETE /pub/:customer/monitors/:monitor/probes/:probe

-Dev Note: "Periodically" isn't right for checks that aren't polling (e.g. subscribing to a particular sysevent).